bitrix24/b24ui/docs/components/range.md

 ### Disabled

-Use the `disabled` prop to disable the Slider.
+Use the `disabled` prop to disable the Range.

 ::component-code
 ---